Cervical Stenosis: Definition

 Many people with Cervical Stenosis even though it may be severe, do not know they have the condition.
 It is apparent on x-ray findings in 5% of all adults.
 Cervical Stenosis occurs in 7% of people who are at least 50 years old and in 9% of adults over the age of 70 years.

 Cervical Stenosis is usually caused by age-related changes in the size and shape of the spinal canal.
 Everyone experiences some degeneration with aging.
-People aged 50 years or older are at an increased risk for developing degenerative arthritic changes.
+People aged 50 years or older are at an increased risk of developing degenerative arthritic changes.
 As a person ages, the vertebral disc loses some of its water content and, as a result, loses some of its shock absorbing ability.
 As the disc continues to wear down, it begins to collapse, making the space between each vertebra smaller.
 The collapse also affects the way that the facet joints (the joints at the back of the spine) line up.
 Over time, this wear and tear damage from Osteoarthritis of the spinal bones can prompt the formation of bone spurs.
 As the bone spurs form, the size of the spinal canal becomes smaller and soon may begin to press on the spinal cord or its nerve roots.

 Certain factors increase the risk of developing Cervical Stenosis.
 They include: